cirocosta/ootb-tce/README.md

 metadata:
   name: hello-world
   labels:
+    # the name of the higher-level applicaton that the objects involved
+    # in the supply chain should be part of (this label gets pushed down
+    # to them, including the final knative-service).
+    #
     app.kubernetes.io/part-of: hello-world

     # type of this workload. this is required in order to match this workload